devopsacademyau/academy/classes/07class/exercises/c07-serverless01/README.md

     - `src/report_customers_count.py`: Lambda for consuming from DDB stream and calling SNS (the lambda DOES NOT need to be Python, you can use other languages)
     - `docker-compose.yaml`: part of 3M
     - `Makefile`: 3 Musketeers implementation
-    - In the `README.md` file include details on the execution of the test below:
+    - In the `README.md` file include details on the execution